-From the recording The Prodigal's Lilt
+From the recordings The Prodigal's Lilt and The Fields of Gettysburg

 The American Civil War has been also called "The Brother's War," and for quite literal reason.
 Wesley & William Culp are a prime example of how actual brothers were pitted against one another during the conflict.
 Wesley was from Gettysburg and moved to Virginia to work.
 Fatefully, he joined the Confederate Army when the war broke out.
 Meanwhile, his brother William and his friend Jack Skelly were among those Gettysburg boys who enlisted with the 87th Pennsylvania.